nospig/WeatherStation/README.md

-# WeatherStation
+# Weather Station

-My version of the popular ESP2866 weather station.
+Another version of the popular ESP2866 weather station.